lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ````

 Next let's take a look at the company website.
-There is some employees photos and job title, always fun to see who's behind the username we will encounter.
+There is some employees photos and job title, always fun to see who's behind the username we might encounter.
 There is also email contacts that could be useful but we will getting a lot more of them in the next section.
-At the bottom of the site there is link to Linkedin and Twitter account which we could visit eventually.
+At the bottom of the site there is link to Linkedin and Twitter account which would be a good start for OSINT.

 ![Throwback hacks website](/github-pages-with-jekyll/assets/images/tb-hacks-website.png)\
 Figure 2: Throwback Hacks website

 Before we go any further I'll show you a slightly different network diagram notice that will help me illustrate the path I took through the network.
-On the diagram you can see my laptop which has VPN connection to the network, I’ll use the IP that correspond to tun0 (you can see that IP using ifconfig).
-The network I'm in is 10.200.19.0/24 but yours maybe different i.e. 10.200.x.0/24.
+On the diagram you can see my laptop which has VPN connection to the network.
+I will use the IP that correspond to tun0 (you can see that address ifconfig) when I set up reverse shell and such.
+The network I'm in is 10.200.19.0/24 but yours maybe different.

 ![Throwback hacks website](/github-pages-with-jekyll/assets/images/tb-network-diagram2.png)\
 Figure 3: Network diagram from my perspective

-There is multiple path to reach the Throwback domain but I will use an easy and fast way: the phishing campaign.
+There is multiple path to reach the Throwback domain but I will use an easy and fast way: a phishing attack.

 ## Gone phishing